Yaskawa-Global/SmartPendantSDK/docs/en/java-quickstart.md

 The final `extension.run()` call runs the event loop until the passed function returns true (which it never does in this case), or until the API service sends a shutdown event (- more on events later).

-*NOTE: in pre-release you may need to Restart or exit and re-launch the Smart Pendant app for each invocation*
+*NOTE: With SP 1.4.5 or earlier, you may need to Restart or exit and re-launch the Smart Pendant app for each invocation*

 ![quick start utility window 0](assets/images/QuickStartUtility0.png "MyUtility Window"){:height="480px"}